ing-bank/baker/core/baker-test/README.md

 ## EventsFlow

-EventsFlow is made to simplify the work with events within Baker while testing.
-EventFlow is immutable.
+`EventsFlow` is made to simplify the work with events within Baker while testing. `EventsFlow` is immutable.

 ### Create EventsFlow